-Infrastructure Location and Environmental Features Site Photograph Water Distribution Station for Jalladampettai Water Supply Scheme, The vacant site for Jalladampettai water supply scheme is located at Raghavendra colony main road in which WDS comprising of new UGT, OHT & Pumphouse is proposed.
-The nearest house property is located about 50 m from the site.
-Water Distribution Station for Uthandi Water Supply Scheme, The vacant site for Uthandi water supply scheme is located at Gangaiamman Koil Streetin which WDS comprising of new UGT, OHT &pumphouse is proposed.
-The nearest house property is located about 50 m from the site.
-Feeder and Distribution lines The distribution main, feeder main and conveying main will be laid along the edge of the streets and roads without affecting the existing infrastructures.
-Before commencing the pipe laying work, necessary road cut restoration charges will be paid to the concerned Department (GCC, State Highways etc.,) and permission will be obtained to cut open the road.
+Infrastructure Location and Environmental Features Site Photograph Water The vacant site for Uthandi water supply Distribution scheme is located at Gangaiamman Koil Station for Street in which WDS comprising of new Uthandi Water UGT, OHT & pumphouse is proposed.
+The Supply nearest house property is located about 50 Scheme, m from the site.
+Feeder and The distribution main, feeder main and Distribution conveying main will be laid along the edge of the streets and roads without affecting lines existing infrastructures.
+Before the the pipe commencing laying work, necessary road cut restoration charges will be paid to the concerned Department (GCC, State Highways etc.,) and permission will be obtained to cut open the road.
 On completion of the pipe laying work, the roads will be properly filled and consolidated with excavated earth and intimated to the concerned Department.
 The restoration of road will be carried out by the concerned Department.
 Main roads in the subproject area carry carry considerable traffic.
 These roads also centers of commercial activities.
 Internal roads in the project area are narrow, except in the newly developing residential layout which comparatively have wide roads.
 Pipes are also to be laid across some of the arterial roads.
-Hence, provision for trenchless technology method has been included in the estimates for Mathur WSS, Jalladampettai WSS and Uthandi WSS to avoid open cut excavation across the busy Highway roads like 100 feet Road in Mathur,
+Hence, provision for trenchless technology method has been included in the estimates for Mathur WSS, Jalladampettai WSS and Uthandi WSS to avoid open cut excavation across the busy Highway roads like 100 feet Road in Mathur, ECR in Uthandi and Velachery main Road near Jalladampettai.
+In other busy roads, work will be taken up during non-traffic hours/ night hours without much hindrance to the free flow of traffic.
+A section of the Uthandi Distribution Network is located in the CRZ-II as per the CRZ (Nofification) 2019.
+For works to be carried out in the CRZ, CRZ clearance shall be obtained from MoEF&CC on 19-11-2020.